Copy/Paste the key inputs from the product brochure, per guidance from Marketing.

-The axial spondyloarthritis (AxSpA) market boasts biologics representing two distinct drug classes, the blockbuster tumor necrosis factor-alpha (TNF-α) inhibitors (Amgen’s Enbrel, AbbVie’s Humira, Janssen’s Remicade and Simponi / Simponi Aria, and UCB’s Cimzia) and one IL-17 inhibitor (Novartis’s Cosentyx).
+The axial spondyloarthritis (AxSpA) market boasts biologics representing two distinct drug classes, the blockbuster tumor necrosis factor-alpha (TNF-α) inhibitors (Amgen’s Enbrel, AbbVie’s Humira, Janssen’s Remicade and Simponi / Simponi Aria, and UCB’s Cimzia) and two IL-17 inhibitors (Novartis’s Cosentyx and Eli Lilly’s Taltz).
 The TNF-α inhibitors are the most widely prescribed biologics in AxSpA patients refractory to nonsteroidal anti-inflammatory drugs (NSAIDs).
 However, these agents face a competitive threat, both from the launch of cost-effective biosimilars and the growing IL-17 class, which has efficacy data that have met more-stringent clinical trial endpoints.
-Cimzia was approved by the FDA in March 2019 for nonradiographic (nr)-AxSpA, marking the first FDA approval for that subpopulation.
-The impending entry of additional IL-17 inhibitors (Eli Lilly’s Taltz, UCB’s bimekizumab, and Kyowa Hakko Kirin’s Lumicef) and the first oral targeted therapy for this indication (Pfizer’s Jak inhibitor Xeljanz) will also shift market dynamics.
+Cimzia was approved by the FDA in 2019 for nonradiographic (nr)-AxSpA, marking the first FDA approval for that subpopulation, followed by Cosentyx and Taltz in June 2020.
+The impending entry of additional IL-17 inhibitors (UCB’s bimekizumab and Kyowa Hakko Kirin’s Lumicef) and the first oral targeted therapies—Jak inhibitors—for this indication (Pfizer’s Xeljanz and AbbVie’s Rinvoq) will also shift market dynamics.

 Geographies: United States, EU5, Japan

 Primary Research: ~30 country-specific interviews with thought-leading rheumatologists; Supported by survey data collected for this and other DRG research